-Though everyone around him has labelled him as the villain (and for good reason), Mathew Martoma (shown in the pic) has probably gained some goodwill from background verification companies for unintentionally giving their services a boost.
+Though everyone around him has labelled him as the villain (and for good reason), Mathew Martoma has probably gained some goodwill from background verification companies for unintentionally giving their services a boost.

-Martoma, a Stanford MBA graduate, was recently in the news for getting sentenced to 9 years in jail for insider trading.
+Martoma, a Stanford MBA graduate, was sentenced to 9 years in jail for insider trading, in the recent past.
 But his trail of misdeeds goes back to his college days.

 His immigrant parents from India may have never guessed in their wildest dreams how their son would try to make hay (worth $276 million in the hedge fund business) in the land of opportunities.

 Martoma had earlier managed to stay below the radar during the MBA background verification checks at Stanford.
 He left out the teeny-weeny bit about being thrown out of Harvard Law School for the itsy-bitsy mistake of faking his transcripts.

 This was in 2001 when background checks and screenings weren’t as widespread.
 Stanford stripped him off his MBA degree in 2014, over 10 years after graduation when the toughest bschool in the world found out about the fraud.

 What is background verification?

 Very simply put, a background verification process is where the business school or company that you are going to join takes a more practical stand that everyone may not be as honest in their MBA application or resume as would be expected.

 This could be related to the unofficial GMAT score and academic grades that you self-declared before the official GMAT scores and the official academic transcripts reached the admissions office or HR departments.